Okay, humor me a moment: I’m going to write two words and I want you describe the first image that comes to mind. Ready?

 Myth #8: Fighter Pilots are Rampant Rule Breakers

-Fighter pilots are depicted in movies willfully breaking the hard deck, buzzing the tower, and routinely committing other offenses as if it is part of the job.
+Fighter pilots are depicted in movies willfully breaking the hard deck, buzzing the tower, and routinely committing other offenses as if part of the job.
 This is pure nonsense.

 ‘Headwork’ is a term used to describe a pilot’s ability to maintain situational awareness while properly performing required tasks.
 In real life, poor headwork—such as flouting the rules—is a sure ticket to having your wings clipped, which means the fun stops.
 No fighter pilot wants that (see #10).